stevenpersia/tinder-expo/README.md

 This project was inspired by this [amazing Kishore's work on Dribbble](https://dribbble.com/shots/5631075-Dating-App-Sketch-Freebie-Day-334-365-Project365).
 Feel free to follow this guy because he does great stuff.

+## Demo

+You can try it here : https://expo.io/@stevenpersia/projects/tinder-expo

 ## Screenshots